What is streaming analytics?

 Leverage machine learning models to supplement or replace manual processes with automated systems using statistically derived actions in critical processes.
-No matter where your applications are running—in the IoT, a distributed environment, the cloud or on a mainframe—you can execute, optimize and scale models without allocating dedicated IT resources.
+No matter where your applications are running—in a distributed environment, the cloud or on-premises—you can execute, optimize and scale models without allocating dedicated IT resources.
 This includes deep neural network models built using Keras, Caffe or TensorFlow®.

 Available at the edge and/or in the cloud